Azure/retail-ai-enhanced-search/README.md

 ## Getting Started

 This repo assumes you are familiar with the basics of Generative AI and Integrated Vector databases.
 None the less its good if you refer the [Key Concepts to Understand](./docs/00_Concepts.md) section prior to deployment.
+The [Workflow](./docs/01_Workflow.md) page helps you understand how the key components get deployed.

 ### Prerequisites